A stock is expected to pay the following dividends:

 |Cash Flows of a Stock|

-After year 4, the annual dividend will grow in perpetuity at -5% pa.
-Note that this is a negative growth rate, so the dividend will actually shrink.
-So,
+After year 4, the annual dividend will grow in perpetuity at 5% pa, so;

 The required return on the stock is 10% pa.
 Both the growth rate and required return are given as effective annual rates.